roamlab/trakstar_python/README.md

 Also, make sure that the current user is in the `plugdev` group, otherwise even if trakSTAR's group is set to `plugdev` we won't be able to claim it.
 This will cause the “could not claim interface” error.
 To verify this, run `id` and see if the output include `plugdev`.

 ### "setting configuration” error:

-`lib/PointATC3DG.cpp` has all the error printouts.
+This is an error raised by `lib/PointATC3DG.cpp`: usb_set_configuration(handle, 1) returned Operation not permitted.
+This happens because many devices already power up in configuration 1.
+On modern kernels, setting the same configuration again is unnecessary and can return EPERM/EBUSY even though everything is fine.
+This is why we commented out the set configuration chunk in `lib/PointATC3DG.cpp`.
+Sidenote: `lib/PointATC3DG.cpp` has all the error printouts.